Ali-SWE/fetching-data/README.md

 # fetching-data
- This script is used to fetch data from a website
+ This script is used to fetch data to be used in https://find-space-kfupm.vercel.app